emiliom/learning-resources/docs/canaryopera/codeofconduct.md

 4 Guidelines adapted from Singleton, G.E., Linton, C. (2006) Conversations about Race: A Field Guide for Achieving Equity in Schools.
 Thousand Oaks:
 Corwin Press

+## Group discussion August 31, 2020
+Q: What can each of us do to make Waterhackweek an optimal learning environment that is inclusive and welcoming for everyone?

+- Be respectful to others’ views; whether it’s technical question or scientific hypothesis

+...